HighTemplar-wjiang/FileSystem-Emulator/README.md

 - python filesystem.py

 or
+- python2 filesystem.py

-- python2 if default python command is python3
+if default python command is python3

-A file named vsf will be created on the real filesystem.
+A file named vsf will be created on the real filesystem for storing virtual disk information.

 Commands (x and y are parameters)
 - quit: quit the emulator